alphagov/government-service-design-manual/service-manual/agile/features-of-agile.md

 Sprint planning is done at the start of each sprint.
 It requires user stories to have been written in advance with acceptance criteria.

-The Product Owner should read out the stories and explain the acceptance criteria in order of priority.
+The product owner should read out the stories and explain the acceptance criteria in order of priority.
 It’s the job of the team to:

 * understand the story and acceptance criteria
 * agree on the number of user stories they’ll aim to achieve within each sprint